kakosergio/vakinha_burger/README.md

 Developing Vakinha Burger was a great hands-on experience with:

-- Firebase Authentication and Firestore
+- API Authentication with implementation of Auth Token and Refresh Token
 - Advanced Flutter state management using **Cubit/Bloc**
 - Clean architecture patterns
 - Asynchronous programming and data flow control